The Sigöldugljúfur Canyon, The Valley of Tears

 The Sigoldugljufur canyon

-The Sigöldugljúfur Canyon Photos and Photography tips
+The Sigöldugljúfur Canyon Photos and Photography Tips

 This is a stunning location, no doubt.
 Photographically speaking, the canyon itself is very photogenic.
 However, there are a couple of limitations that will require some additional creativity or luck to get the best out of this location.

-• Background: there isn’t much of an interesting background to the Canyon and the Waterfalls.
+• Background: There isn’t much of an interesting background to the Canyon and the Waterfalls.
 Sure, the Canyon is beautiful, but there is nothing behind it to complement the view.
 To overcome this, you could wait for some interesting clouds or light to fill the frame.

 • Composition: here as well, there is little to choose from.
 There are a few good spots along the rim of the canyon, with good foreground, but the composition will be essentially the same apart from that.
 A drone may help with that, however.